WillBooster/yarn-plugin-auto-install/README.md

 ## What is This

-This plugin intends to be an alternative of [Zero-Installs](https://yarnpkg.com/features/zero-installs).
-It automatically invokes `yarn install` when any script is invoked with changes in `package.json` or `yarn.lock`.
+This plugin invokes `yarn install` when any script is invoked with changes in `package.json` or `yarn.lock`.
+It saves running `yarn install` manually after `git pull`, `git switch another-branch`, `vim package.json` and so on.
+It could be an alternative of [Zero-Installs](https://yarnpkg.com/features/zero-installs).

 ## How to Install